mento-protocol/mento-deployment/README.md

 ==================================================================
 👇 Pick a script to run
 ------------------------------------------------------------------
-1) AddOtherReserveAddress  3) DrainPartialReserve
+1) AddOtherReserveAddress        4) CreateMockBridgedUSDC
-2) CreateMockBridgedUSDC   4) FundPartialReserve
+2) ChangeTestnetMockBridgedUSDC  5) DrainPartialReserve
+3) CreateMockBridgedEUROC        6) FundPartialReserve
 #?

 # Run a development script by index